千方百计

 - Opposite Idioms:

-- 无计可施 (wú jì kě shī): To be at one's wits' end, to have no solution.
+- 无计可施 (wú jì kě shī): To be at the end of one's tether; having no more strategies or plans left to use.

 6. Summary